Varjo: History

-Varjo founders
+Founders

-Niko Eiden, a co-founder and Board Member at Varjo.
+Niko Eiden, co-founder.
 Also, a CEO of Pixieray, Computers and Electronics Manufacturing company that specializes in optics.
 He studied at Helsinki University of Technology.

-Klaus Melakari, co-founder and CTO.
+Klaus Melakari, co-founder.
 He has 20 years of experience in R&D, system design and technology.
 Previously Head of Computational Vision Systems at Microsoft Mobile, Distinguished architect at Nokia.
 Klaus holds a M.Sc. in Electrical and Electronics Engineering at University of Oulu.

-Roope Rainisto, co-founder and Chief Design Officer.
+Roope Rainisto, co-founder.
 He has 15 years of experience in concepting and UX design.
 He is the Previous principal designer at Microsoft and Nokia, Head of computational vision UX at Microsoft Mobile.
 He is also an Inventor in 40+ patents.
 He has a M.Sc. in Technology, Information networks.

-Urho Konttori, founder of Varjo.
+Urho Konttori, co-founder.
 He is a product innovator and program manager who has over 15 years of experience in designing, engineering and managing large-scale hardware and software projects at Microsoft and Nokia.
 He has been responsible for scouting, evaluating and defining high consumer value innovations such as novel cameras, see-through touch-screen fingerprint and VR headset technologies in more than a dozen mobile products, resulting in over 10 patents.
 He has also led the development of multiple operating systems, including the Linux-based Nokia N9 and N900 OS.
 Urho holds a B.Sc. degree in Algorithms.

 Funding

-Varjo has raised a total of $162.5M in funding over 9 rounds.
-Their latest funding was raised on Sep 6, 2022, from a Series D round.
-Those who invested in Varjo are Foxconn, EQT Ventures, Volvo, Atomico, Mirabaud, Tesi, Lifeline Ventures, European Bank, Nordic Fund, etc. Varjo's customers include industry leaders such as Aston Martin, Boeing, Lockheed Martin, Audi, Volvo Cars, Siemens.
+Varjo has raised over $200M in funding.
+Their latest funding was raised on Aug 13, 2025, from defense technology company THEON.
+Those who invested in Varjo include Foxconn, NVIDIA, EQT Ventures, Volvo, Atomico, Mirabaud, Tesi, Lifeline Ventures, European Bank, Nordic Fund, etc. Varjo's customers include defense and aviation industry leaders such as Boeing, Lockheed Martin, Rheinmetall, BAE Systems, Lufthansa Aviation Training, and several military forces, including Finnish Air Force, Slovenian Armed Forces, and the Royal Australian Air Force.